 Here are the dates and times of the Teen Buddy Orientation:

-This meeting is required for all returning and new parents at camp (who wish to have a Teen Buddy for their Child).
+This meeting is required for all new parents at camp (who wish to have a Teen Buddy for their Child).
+Returning families that had a Buddy last summer need not attend.

 If you have any questions about our program, call or email us.
 Plan to come to an open house.
 It is a vital step towards finding out if Camp James is a good fit for your child’s needs.